tobilg/gitlab-ci-runner-marathon/README.md

 ### Shell runner

-An example for a shell runner (on CoreOS), where you need to map the Docker binary and socket, as well as other libs to the GitLab runner container.
+An example for a shell runner.
 This enables the build of Docker images.

 ```javascript
 {